 Our success depends on our continued ability to attract, retain and motivate highly qualified management and scientific personnel.
 We are highly dependent upon our senior management, particularly Lisa A. Conte, our president and Chief Executive Officer.
 The loss of services of any of our key personnel would cause a disruption in our ability to develop our current or future product pipeline and commercialize our products and product candidates.
 Although we have offer letters with these key members of senior management, such agreements do not prohibit them from resigning at any time.
-For example, the resignation of our former Chief Financial Officer and Treasurer, Karen Wright, in August 2019, caused us to incur additional expenses and expend resources to ensure a smooth transition with her successor, which diverted management attention away from executing our operational plan during this period.
 To help attract, retain, and motivate qualified management and other personnel, we use share-based incentive awards such as employee stock options and restricted stock units.
 However, given the volatility in our stock price, it may be more difficult and expensive to recruit and retain employees, particularly senior management, through grants of stock or stock options.
 If our share-based compensation ceases to be viewed as a valuable benefit, our ability to attract, retain, and motivate qualified management and other personnel could be weakened, which could harm our results of operations and adversely affect the timing or outcomes of our current and planned studies, as well as the prospects for commercializing our products.